 "None has been lost except the one doomed to destruction so that Scripture would be fulfilled."Here the phrase υἱὸς τῆς ἀπωλείας - literally the "follower of destruction" has been interpreted as being Judas - who reports Jesus' whereabouts to the High Priest who has Jesus arrested.

-Judas is being assumed here because of the last phrase, ἵνα ἡ γραφὴ πληρωθῇ. πληρόω (plēroō) refers to fulfillment or completion, while γραφή (graphē) translates to something written, or scripture, or more importantly, the will of God.
+Judas is being assumed here because of the last phrase, ἵνα ἡ γραφὴ πληρωθῇ. πληρόω (plēroō) refers to fulfillment or completion, while γραφή (graphē) translates to something written, or scripture in this case.

-Thus we can now understand that this person's becoming "lost" and "doomed to destruction" is actually necessary for God's will to be done.
+This means that this "one" who is becoming "lost" and "doomed to destruction" is actually necessary for something that is consistent with Scripture.

-This was confirmed by Jesus as he spoke to Judas at the last supper:
+Judas, on the other hand, followed Jesus' instruction to arrange the arrest.
+This is confirmed by Jesus as he spoke to Judas at the last supper:

 So Jesus told him, "What you are about to do, do quickly."
 (John 13:27)

-Yes, even though we might think that we are arranging things and doing our own things, everything moves within God's ultimate control.
+It is certainly true that everything moves within God's ultimate control.
 We are never outside the realm of the Supreme Being's control.

 God has arranged this physical world in such a way that we can ignore God.
-But this doesn't mean that He is not here - present within the background of the physical world - the spiritual realm from which the physical world was formed.
+But this doesn't mean that He is not here - present within the background of the physical world.
+But it does mean that we - the spiritual realm from which the physical world was formed.

 We might compare this to a movie theater.
 Those who go to the movies at the theater can sit within the darkness of the theater and become immersed within the movie.
 But this immersion does not remove the fact that the theater itself is owned by someone and the movies are being shown from a projector room by a person who works for the theater owner.

-As moviegoers we might think we are on some faraway spaceship or a distant planet as we watch the movie.
+A moviegoer might think we are on some faraway spaceship or a distant planet as we watch the movie.
 None of that interferes with the ownership of the theater or the existence of the theater.
-For two hours an audience of moviegoers might forget they are in a theater as they watch the movie.
-But as soon as the movie is over - the illusion is turned off - they return to the awareness that they are in a theater owned by someone else.
+For two hours, an audience of moviegoers might forget they are in a theater as they watch the movie.
+But as soon as the movie is over, the illusion is turned off.
+The audience must return to the awareness of reality outside the theater.

 This is why everyone quickly heads for the exits once a movie is over.

-In the same way, we might be "lost" in this temporary illusion that we are these bodies and the world around us is ours - that we own our house, our car, our kids, wife or husband - but like the movie at the theater this is all a temporary illusion.
-We own nothing.
-God owns it all and He is allowing us to pretend for awhile because we became jealous of God's position as God.
+In the same way, we might be "lost" in this temporary illusion that we are these bodies and the world around us is ours.
+We might think we own our house, our car, our kids, and spouse.
+But like the movie at the theater, this is all a temporary illusion.
+The spouse and kids were all playing temporary roles, just like the actors in the movie.

-This is who we are, and why Jesus' most important instruction was:
+This is why Jesus' most important instruction was:

 “‘Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment."
 (Matt.
 22:37-38)

-*Here is the translation of this part of Jesus' prayer from the Gospels of Jesus:
+*Here is the translation of this part of Jesus' prayer from the Lost Gospels of Jesus:

 "While I was with them, I kept them in Your Name, which You have entrusted to me.
 And I protected them and not one of them were lost except the servant of destruction, in order to execute the Scriptures.”
 (John 17:12)